| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 specific kind of location and stay there once there, probably should specify

-for escape-from-edge.
+nil for escape-from-edge.
 Other motion commands that check

-fields should probably pass t
+fields should probably pass t.

-If the optional argument only-in-line is non-nil
+If the optional argument only-in-line is non-nil, and

 constraining new-pos in the usual way would move it to a different